No Excuses Mindset - Get It Done

 When the Excuses Hit the Hardest (typically) - Be Aware:

 The battle of building new habits and breaking old (bad) habits can be a struggle that requires total focus and discipline to win.
-In fact, during the time of trying to build new habits of fitness this is where excuses to skip workouts are most common.
+In fact, during the time of trying to build new habits of fitness, this is where excuses to skip workouts are most common.
 Every habit you build usually has an equally bad habit you have to drop.
 For instance, if you have a goal to start working out in the morning before work or school, now you have to break two bad habits too: 1) sleeping in 2) not exercising.
-I am not sure what is harder starting a new habit or breaking an old one.
-Both are tough and require time being consistent with the endeavor.
+I am not sure what is harder: starting a new habit or breaking an old one.
+Both are tough and require time and consistency with the endeavor.
 Some say it takes 21 days to build a habit.
 I would agree with that, but it also takes less than 21 seconds to have the right attitude to get you moving each day "even when you don't feel like it".

-Once you have developed strong habits and discipline through pure consistency you will find that the need for excuses tends to decrease.
+Once you have developed strong habits and discipline through pure consistency, you will find that the need for excuses tends to decrease.

 If It Is Not In the Schedule - It Does NOT Exist (Schedule Goals to be Achieved - Daily)